dustywhite7/Econ8320/SlidesCode/11 - Dashboards.md

   'gdp-life-exp-2007.csv')
 ```

-Here, we are just initiating our dashboard application, and importing a csv reflecting life expectancy by country.
+Here, we create an instance of the `Dash` class (that will hold our dashboard), and import a csv reflecting life expectancy by country.

 ---